pedsmoreira/jewell/README.md

 - `jewell(object: object, propertyName: string)`: Proxies function property.
 Bear in mind the property must already exist.
 - `jewellPrototype(class: object, except: string[])`: Proxies all functions with *zero or one argument* in a class prototype.

+**⚠ Warning**: Be aware that `jewell(...)` and `jewellPrototype(...)` replace the original methods with proxies.
+So before you use it in production, make sure you're not creating unintendend behaviors.

 ### Jewelling a property